 Deadline: Varies

-NSAD invites middle and high school students around the world to participate in the largest academic competition in the world to debate current events, voice their views, and share their stories.
+NSAD invites middle and high school students worldwide to participate in the largest academic competition to debate current events, voice their views, and share their stories.
 The NSDA national competition is held annually and is open to middle and high school students who are members of the NSDA.
 The competition includes various events, such as public speaking, original oratory, and extemporaneous speaking.
-Winners will be crowned champions in front of a live audience of thousands and tens of thousands more streaming the events online.
+Winners will be crowned champions in front of a live audience of thousands and tens of thousands more.

 The Harvard National High School Invitational Forensics Tournament, held in Cambridge each Presidents’ Day Weekend, is the largest and most prestigious high school speech and debate tournament in the country, providing opportunities for students to compete in Policy Debate, Lincoln-Douglas Debate, Public Forum Debate, Student Congress, and a variety of individual and duo speech events.
 In addition to in-person tournaments, the program also offers online tournaments in Middle School Congress, Beginner Public Forum, Open Public Forum, and Debate en Español.
 There is a total of 21 tournaments happening during the tournament date.
 Further details can be found in the Harvard Tabroom.